dapr/docs/daprdocs/content/en/concepts/components-concept.md

 ## Configuration stores

-Configuration stores are used to save application data which can then be read by application instances on startup or be notified of when changes occur.
+Configuration stores are used to save application data, which can then be read by application instances on startup or notified of when changes occur.
 This allows for dynamic configuration.

 - [List of supported configuration stores]({{< ref supported-configuration-stores >}})
 - [Configuration store implementations](https://github.com/dapr/components-contrib/tree/master/configuration)